MartinPetkov/GCTF2021BeginnersQuestWriteups/11-pwn-notebook/README.md

 ...
 ```

-This can be manually decoded by reading top-to-bottom to get the flag (bytes were reversed by the script to account for [endianness](https://en.wikipedia.org/wiki/Endianness)):
+This can be manually decoded by reading top-to-bottom (bytes were reversed by the script to account for [endianness](https://en.wikipedia.org/wiki/Endianness)) but is also automated in [solve.sh](solve.sh).
+This gets us the flag.

 ```
 CTF{format_string_for_the_win}